José María Arizmendiarrieta: Cooperative Corporation

-The cooperatives were integrated into Regional Groups such as Ularco, based on their geographical proximity, and it was not until December 1984 that the reorganization pre-congress was created with a more business and less sociological focus, creating the Mondragon Cooperative Group.
+The cooperatives were integrated into Regional Groups such as Ularco, based on their geographical proximity, and it was not until December 1984 that the reorganization pre-congress was undertaken with a more business and less sociological focus, creating the Mondragon Cooperative Group.
 The process culminated in the first two Congresses of 1987 and 1989, approving the basic principles of what is currently the Mondragon Corporation.

 Thought and practical principles

 Precedents

 Arizmendiarrieta, in his quest for social justice and human dignity, was not a visionary who created business models by intuition.
 He had extensive historical, business and ideological knowledge based on many years of observation and reading.
 His uniqueness was that, with a lot of pragmatism, he knew how to help implement his theoretical ideas in concrete creations.